LeoMSSilva/Next-Level-Week-05-Trilha-De-NodeJs/README.md

 # :house: About

-This one project was cread in next level week, promoted per Rockeatseat, at trail of nodeJs.
+This one project was created in next level week, promoted per Rocketseat, at trail of nodeJs.

 ---